rubyworks/rubytest/README.md

     $ ruby-test

 The command line tool takes various options, use `--help` to see them.
-Be sure to load in you rtest framework or framework's ruby-test adapter.
+Be sure to load in your test framework or framework's Ruby Test adapter.

 Preconfigurations can be defined in a `.test` file, e.g.